-5.5.5 The rollback approach is the most simple and requires the least data and, as such, can be performed very quickly.
+5.5.5 The rollback approach is the simplest and requires the least data and, as such, can be performed very quickly.
 It also represents the greatest error.
 In this approach, which is not actually dispersion modelling, known emissions and concentrations are scaled according to overall changes in the aircraft operations.
 This assumes all other sources grow or decrease at the same rate as the aircraft operations.
-Equation 5-2 represents the idea numerically:
+Eq.
+5-2 represents the idea numerically:

-$\Delta_2 = \Delta_1(O_2/O_1)$ Eq.
-5-2
+$\Delta_2 = \Delta_1(O_2/O_1)$